palakgupta2712/astro-portfolio/src/content/posts/datadurabilityinmemory.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-In-memory databases offer lightning-fast speeds, but a hidden danger lurks: data loss.
+<span style="color:orange">In-memory databases offer lightning-fast speeds, but a hidden danger lurks: data loss.
 Unlike their disk-based cousins, data stored solely in memory vanishes the moment the power goes out or the server crashes.
 But fear not, aspiring speed demons!
-In-memory databases have tricks up their sleeves to achieve data durability, ensuring your precious information survives these hiccups.
+In-memory databases have tricks up their sleeves to achieve data durability, ensuring your precious information survives these hiccups.</span>

 One common method is snapshotting, where the entire database image is periodically copied to disk.
 This creates a backup point, allowing you to restore data after a crash.
 Think of it like taking a picture of your messy desk before leaving for vacation - you can recreate the chaos upon your return.